ITfoxtec/FoxIDs/docs/howto-environmentlink-foxids.md

 # Connect two environments with Environment Link

-Foxids environments in the same tenant can be connected with environment links.
+FoxIDs environments in the same tenant can be connected with environment links.
 A Environment Link acts mostly like OpenID Connect but it is simpler to configure and the steps it goes through is faster.

 ![Environment Link](images/how-to-environment-link.svg)

 Environment links is fast and secure but can only be used in the same tenant.
 A link based on [OpenID Connect connection](howto-oidc-foxids.md) is required if you need to jump between environments located in different tenants.

-> Take a look at the sample environment links configuration in Foxids Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
+> Take a look at the sample environment links configuration in FoxIDs Control: [https://control.foxids.com/test-corp](https://control.foxids.com/test-corp)
 > Get read access with the user `reader@foxids.com` and password `TestAccess!` then e.g., take a look at the `nemlogin` and `- (dash is production)` environments.

 Environment links support login, RP-initiated logout and front-channel logout.
 Furthermore, it is possible to configure [claim and claim transforms](claim.md), logout session and home realm discovery (HRD) like all other connecting authentication methods and application registrations.